|

 In many cases where people say they “just don’t get it” they often

-order to experience the new one I must change my existing paradigm.
+experience the new one I must change my existing paradigm.
 Oops – a nice paradox that one.
 In fact it is a paradigm lock (22).
-If we
+If we cast our

-cast our minds back to the OODA Loop there was a brief mention of the
+minds back to the OODA Loop there was a brief mention of the importance of

 Mismatches between what we observe and what we expect from our prior